geraldnilles/Chromecast-Server/README.markdown

 * Learn how the GoogleCast protocol works
 * Python Script for Discovering Chromecast devices
 * Python Script for Launching Apps (given the App ID)
+* Launch a "Hello World" Web App on my Chromecast Device

 ## In Progress
-1. Launch a "Hello World" Web App on my Chromecast Device
-    * No Video or Audio
-    * Will need to setup the correct path on my Server
-2. Create Web Server that can stream video to a Chrome Browser.
+1. Create Web Server that can stream video to a Chrome Browser.
     * It must allow for skipping (Support HTTP Byte Range headers)

 ## Future